-“My name is Ayanda Msane, I grew up in KwaZulu-Natal at Ndulinde past Mandeni.
+“My name is Ayanda Msane, I grew up in KwaZulu-Natal in Ndulinde past Mandeni.

-To be honest I really did not think I was that sick because it was just my hand that was in pain.
-My mom took me to the doctor because I was also always feeling tired.
-The doctor just gave me pills and I thought I was going to be fine.
-I remember on the 20th of July my nephew had gone with my mom for a check-up at the hospital and they came back with good news that he was fine.
-Mom had come home with fried chicken for supper but as soon as I tried eating it, it wouldn’t go down.
+To be honest I really did not think I was that sick because it was just my hand that was in pain and my mom took me to the doctor because I was also always feeling tired.
+The doctor just gave me some pills and I really thought I was going to be fine.
+I remember on the 20th of July my nephew had gone with my mom for a checkup at the hospital and they came back with good news that he was fine.
+Mom had come home with fried chicken to have for supper but as soon as I tried eating it, it wouldn’t go down.
 The next morning I woke up swollen and went to the clinic, I was referred to the hospital and was given allergy medication.
-My hand got bigger and bigger every day.
-My mom then took me back to the clinic and they referred me to the Mandeni Hospital where I was referred to Inkosi Albert Luthuli Central Hospital, and here I am now diagnosed with cancer.
-Started Chemo on the 7th of August, I am not okay but I am much better than when I came.
+But my hand got bigger and bigger every day.
+My mom then took me back to the clinic and they referred me to the Mandeni Hospital where I was referred to Inkosi Albert Luthuli Central Hospital, where I was diagnosed with cancer.
+I started Chemo on the 7th of August, I am not okay but I am much better than when I arrived.